Early Childhood Education

 A student should consider these factors before enrolling into this program:

-1. This degree program requires that all students obtain a current Pennsylvania Criminal Record Check (Act 34), Child Abuse History Clearance (Act 151), and Federal Criminal History Record Information (CHRI) (ACT 114).
-Students are REQUIRED to have these clearances submitted to the Registrar's Office by the final day of their first semester.
-If students fail to have clearances submitted by that time, they will be removed from the program.
+1. This degree program requires that all students obtain a current Pennsylvania Criminal Record Check (Act 34), Child Abuse History Clearance (Act 151), and FBI Clearance (Act 114).
+Students are REQUIRED to have these clearances submitted to the Registrar’s Office by final day of their first semester.
+Students will not be permitted to register for classes that require these clearances as a course prerequisite without first submitting clearances to the Registrar’s Office.

 This degree follows the curriculum set by the Pennsylvania Department of Education Transfer and Articulation Oversight Committee (TAOC) on November 11, 2011, and is transferable to all Pennsylvania State System of Higher Education colleges.
 However, in planning to transfer, please remember to check with the transfer institution to make sure that you meet all requirements.